 A visit to the zoo is the best way to get an introduction to the animals of Belize, and to understand why it is important to protect the habitats that sustain them.
 We hope this website will be the next best thing to visiting us in person.

 The Belize Zoo and Tropical Education Center believes that by bringing the people of Belize closer to the animals which are their natural heritage, they will feel proud of these special resources, and want to protect them for future generations.

-The Belize Zoo and Tropical Education Center receives over 54,000 visitors annually, 12,000 being school children as part of the progressive education programs, and popular zoo events include: Birthday parties for April the Tapir, Junior Buddy the Jaguar, and Panama the Harpy Eagle; summer camps; and Student Career Training.
+The Belize Zoo and Tropical Education Center receives over 54,000 visitors annually, 12,000 being Belizean students, parents and teachers, as part of the progressive education programs, and popular zoo events including: Birthday parties for Fuego the Tapir, Junior Buddy the Jaguar, and Panama the Harpy Eagle; summer camps; and Student Career Training.

 Exciting Tour Guide Training!
 With endorsement provided by the Belize Tourism Board, a

 very special workshop occurred recently at the Zoo.
 TZB Education Director,

 Jamal Andrewin, took the lead role to provide a dynamic session for 25 licensed

 Our Red Tigers Rock!
 Just recently, we opened the dividing door between male Puma,

 Never, ever was there any hint of red tiger rage and all at the zoo

 Panama Parties at 11 years old!Panama the Harpy Eagle was very curious.
 Why was there a 6 foot tall version of him, leading large groups of students to his enclosure, while singing a song about him?
 With his super acute hearing, Panama heard balloo...